 - 1 cup fresh or frozen peas

-- 3 oz baby spinach (couple of big handfuls)
+- 3 ounces baby spinach (couple of big handfuls)

 - salt and pepper, to taste

-- In a large pot or frying pan with a lid, heat the butter or oil on low heat.2 tbsp unsalted butter or olive oil
+- In a large pot or frying pan with a lid, heat the butter or oil on low heat.2 tablespoons unsalted butter or olive oil

-- Saute the gnocchi in a single layer for about 5 minutes until lightly browned, stirring occasionally.1 lb gnocchi
+- Saute the gnocchi in a single layer for about 5 minutes until lightly browned, stirring occasionally.1 pound gnocchi

-- Add the asparagus, cover, and cook for another 5 minutes.10 spears asparagus, give or take, cut into 1" lengths
+- Add the asparagus, cover, and cook for another 5 minutes.10 spears asparagus, give or take, cut into 1 inch lengths

 - Remove the cover and make a space in the center of pot.
-Add the garlic and red pepper flakes, cooking for ~1 minute until fragrant.1 clove garlic, minced, 1/8 tsp red pepper flakes
+Add the garlic and red pepper flakes, cooking for about 1 minute until fragrant.1 clove garlic, minced, ⅛ teaspoon red pepper flakes

-- Add the lemon juice, cream, and peas. and cook for about 5 minutes, stirring occasionally.juice of 1/2 lemon, 2 tbsp cream, 1 cup fresh or frozen peas
+- Add the lemon juice, cream, and peas. and cook for about 5 minutes, stirring occasionally.juice of ½ lemon, 2 tablespoons cream, 1 cup fresh or frozen peas

 - Remove the pot from the heat and stir in the baby spinach.
-Adjust the salt and pepper to taste.3 oz baby spinach (couple of big handfuls), salt and pepper, to taste
+Adjust the salt and pepper to taste.3 ounces baby spinach (couple of big handfuls), salt and pepper, to taste

 Enjoy the deliciousness!
-If you make this gnocchi recipe, please comment here or share a pic with me on Instagram.
+If you make this gnocchi recipe, please leave a rating or comment here.